joejag/talk-mob_programming_and_lego/notes/parts/0_intro.md

 # Intro slide

-Hello I T.A.K.E!
-I'm Joe Wright and I'm over here from Scotland to talk about a journey I've been on with a team over the last year.
+Hello LeanAgileScotland!
+I'm Joe Wright and I'm over here from Glasgow to talk about a journey I've been on with a team over the last year.

 From that journey I have two things to sell you today.
 * Effective: The first is that I can tell you how to get teams to collaborate rather than just communicate with each other.